-Research trainee Jenna Wong uses big data to answer big questions about health - Research trainee Jenna Wong uses big data to answer big questions about health - Research Institute MUHC
+Research trainee Jenna Wong uses big data to answer big questions about health - Research Institute of the McGill University Health Centre

 Newsletter - Banner

 Few doctoral students get to see one of their research papers covered by dozens of media outlets.
 However, when epidemiology student Jenna Wong published her work on antidepressant prescription indications, the media were quick to bite.
 Jenna, who originally hails from Ontario, works with Dr. Robyn Tamblyn, a researcher at the Research Institute of the McGill University Health Centre (RI-MUHC) and member of the Metabolic Disorders and Complications Program (MeDiC) and Centre for Outcomes Research and Evaluation (CORE).

 Besides earning media attention for her work, Jenna was one of three research trainees in Canada to receive the 2017 Rising Star Award from the Canadian Institutes of Health Research—Institute of Health Services and Policy Research.
 It’s another tribute to the resourcefulness she has shown in exploring a research question with broad implications for Canadian health services.

 After getting her master’s degree in epidemiology from the University of Ottawa, Jenna worked at the Institute for Clinical Evaluative Sciences (ICES) in Ontario for two years.
 These experiences taught her how to code information stored in medical databases for her research, a skillset that she now uses to sort through the enormous database of the Medical Office for the 21st Century (MOXXI) developed by Dr. Tamblyn.

 “Most of my current research involves coding in SAS [Statistical Analysis System] or R, and I really love what I do,” says Jenna.
 “When you have access to so much raw data, coding is really useful because you can sift through the data and analyze it in creative ways.”